At Large May 3, 2024 Cynthia Close

 Grant Wood, Spring in Town, 1941.

-Not all artist’s thoughts of spring turn to sex.
-Spring in Town (1941), by Regionalist painter Grant Wood (1891-1942), demonstrates a less sensual approach to the season through gendered images of labor as men and women move from indoors to outside in small-town America.
-Best known for his stark double portrait, American Gothic (1930), Wood’s iconic representation of a farmer and his daughter has become one of the most parodied paintings in art of the twentieth-century.
+Not all artists' thoughts of spring turn to sex.
+Spring in Town (1941), by Regionalist painter Grant Wood (1891-1942), demonstrates a less sensual approach to the season through gendered images of labor as men and women move from indoors to outdoors in small-town America.
+Best known for his stark double portrait, American Gothic (1930), Wood’s iconic representation of a farmer and his daughter has become one of the most parodied paintings of the twentieth-century.

 8 of 10